 - You have to hand in/upload your application forms with all signatures at KOOR/BEST at the latest one month before the start of your work placement.
 Since you need several signatures on the application form, please plan sufficient time to complete the documents.
 Please note that we cannot fund retroactively.

 Language tests and course are available online for the following working languages: Bulgarian, Croatian, Czech, Danish, Dutch, Estonian, English, German, Greek, Hungarian, Finnish, French, Italian, Irish, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish and Swedish.

 It is compulsory for all students/graduates to complete a test in the chosen working language, before the start of the mobility as well as after the end of the stay abroad.
 However, this test is not a selection criterion for a funding within the Erasmus+ programme and does not count for native speakers.

 For working languages that are not available online, it is not necessary to complete a language test.

 Students having a level between B2 and C2 in the online assessment are able, if they wish so, either to follow an online course in their main language of work or in the language of the country, provided that such language is available in OLS.

 All applicants of KOOR/BEST will be informed about the exact timing of the online language test after registrating in the online application portal.

-Applicants whose working language is not listed in the OLS portal can buy learning material in the working language and can apply at KOOR/BEST for a refund of 50 euros (maximum).
-Therefore, it is indispensable to keep the receipt and to hand it in with the final documents.
+Applicants whose language is not listed in the OLS portal can buy learning material or attend a language course and can apply at KOOR/BEST for a refund up to 350,- euros (maximum).
+Therefore, it is indispensable to keep the receipt and/or the confirmation of participation and to hand it in with the final documents.